Self-adaptive randomized constructive heuristics for the multi-item capacitated lot sizing problem: Literature review

-Classical constructive heuristics are developed to find a satisfactory feasible solution in a short time.
-Some earlier works can trace back to the 1970s e.g. \cite{eisenhut1975dynamic, van1978multi, lambrecht1979heuristic}.
-Heuristics developed for CLSP can be categorized into i) period-by-period heuristics, ii) improvement heuristics, iii) mathematical programming-based heuristics, iv) metaheuristics.
-We will review the four types of heuristics in sections \ref{sec: Period-by-period heuristics} - \ref{sec: Metaheuristics}.
+From these early works, researchers developed different methods.
+These methods for CLSP can be categorized into $i$) period-by-period heuristics, $ii$) improvement heuristics, $iii$) mathematical programming-based heuristics, and finally $iv$) metaheuristics.
+We will review the four types of heuristics in the following sections.

-\subsubsection{Period-by-period heuristics}
+\subsection{Period-by-period heuristics}

 A period-by-period heuristic iteratively considers one period at a time, starting from the beginning to the end of the planning horizon.
-At each iteration, the following steps are performed: a ranking step, a lot-sizing step, a feasibility routine, and sometimes an improvement step.
+At each iteration, the following steps are performed: a ranking step, a lot-sizing step, a feasibility routine, and an improvement step.
 The ranking step determines the priorities for lot extension for all items in the current period.
-The lot sizing step revises the production quantities and the lot-sizing matrix (i.e. the $x$ decision variables in section \ref{sec: problem description}) item by item according to priority indices.
-The feasibility routine guarantees that the final solution is feasible, thus some future demands may be partially pre-produced in the current lot size particularly when the capacity constraints are tight.
+The lot sizing step revises the lot-sizing matrix according to priority indices.
+The feasibility routine guarantees that the final solution is feasible, thus future demands may be partially pre-produced in the current lot size particularly when the capacity constraints are tight.

-The priorities of items used in the steps are determined according to the priority indices. \citet{eisenhut1975dynamic} first proposed a constructive heuristic for the CLSP.
-A priority index derived from the part-period balancing criterion is used to indicate the potential reduction in cost per period for transferring each future requirement to the current lot size.
-The demand requirements are moved to the current period in a descending order one by one.
-When all the priority indices corresponding to this current period become negative or there is no surplus capacity, the heuristic will move on to consider the next period.
-However, for some problems, the unidirectional heuristic may incur infeasible solutions.
-Hence, \citet{lambrecht1979heuristic} extended Eisenhut’s heuristic by adding a feedback mechanism and using a priority index based on the Silver-Meal criterion.
-The amount that the capacity requirements exceeding the surplus capacity in period $t$ would be transferred to the preceding periods with leftover capacity, which is called a feedback mechanism.
+\citet{eisenhut1975dynamic} first proposed a constructive heuristic for the CLSP.
+A priority index derived from the part-period balancing criterion is used to indicate the potential reduction in cost per period for transferring each future demand to the current lot size.
+The future demands are moved to the current period in descending order one by one. \citet{lambrecht1979heuristic} extended Eisenhut’s heuristic by adding a feedback mechanism and using a priority index based on the Silver-Meal criterion.
+Different from the feedback mechanism, a lookahead mechanism is also used to make sure that the current production plan can provide feasibility for future production schedules \citep{dixon1981heuristic, gu1987planning, maes1986simple}.